SmartCodeModuling/hello-world/README.md

 it's me smart coder
-and i really don't know what to say
+and I'm really glad and honored to be learning with you